Honda Accord extended warranty: cost, coverage and plans

 +2 more

-Honda Accords are known to have above-average reliability, but considering an extended warranty is still smart for owners who want comprehensive coverage against unexpected repairs, despite the vehicle's strong track record.
+Honda Accords are known to have above-average reliability, but considering an extended warranty may still be a wise choice if you want comprehensive protection against unexpected repairs.

 We’ll break down what a Honda Accord warranty covers, how much it costs, what your options are and whether a warranty is worth it in the long run.